From street parties to traditional festivals to big club nights it’s virtually impossible to get bored here no matter what time of year you visit.

 - Montjuic Open Air Cinema: All July.
 Seeing your favourite classic film under the stars and projected on a historic castle wall?
 Check.
 With all sorts of spaces to arrive early and have a picnic, see some short film openers, and meet some locals this is more than just a movie night: it’s a day out.
 Just make sure to bring a blanket.

 - DGTL Festival: Second week of August (TBA).
 If you haven’t gotten tired of electronic music festival options (why would you expect any less?
 Barcelona is the European capital of electro!) then head yet again to the Parc del Fòrum for the music and performance art exhibitions which stand apart for their sustainability.

-- [CAN’T MISS] Fiesta Mayor de Gràcia: One week in the middle of August (TBA).
+- [CAN’T MISS] Fiesta Mayor de Gràcia: August 15th to 21st 2020.
 In my article on what to do in Barcelona in August this takes up a lot of space: because it’s the greatest city street party that transforms Gracia into some sort fantasy world.
 Every block gets to decorate their street according to a chosen theme, and down on the streets it’s music and parties till 4 am in a sort of open air disco!

 - Fiesta Mayor de Sants: Second half of August (TBA).
 A more modest version of the Fiesta Mayor de Gracia but still with the intentions of partying and having a street carnival in the sun.
 The barbecues and street bars are a great place to soak up the atmosphere, and this has the benefit of being the least touristy and most local of the main barrio parties.

 - Circuit Festival: August 6th – 16th 2020.
 One of the most important gay festivals in Europe, Circuit is synonymous for its club nights and beachside gym sessions.
 The stuff legends are made of.